Guide to declaring crypto taxes in Finland (2022)

 An airdrop is typically considered a gift from the token holder or blockchain.
 Airdrops are usually a very small or negligible amount.

-There are no concrete regulations regarding airdrops yet.
-However, we were informed by the Finnish Tax Administration that it is best to declare your airdrops as income until regulations are more defined.
-We will update this guide as Finland's crypto tax regulations evolve.
+There have yet to be any concrete regulations implemented regarding airdrops.
+However, we were informed by the Finnish Tax Administration that it is best to declare your airdrop income until regulations are more defined.
+If you receive an airdrop based on your ownership of another crypto, it should be considered capital income, as with staking rewards.
+We will update this guide as Finland’s crypto tax regulations evolve.

 Hardfork